 - Press () to turn on the chartplotter. - From any screen, press () repeatedly to scroll through the brightness levels, if available.
-This can be helpful when the brightness is so low you cannot see the screen. - · Turn the knob to highlight options. - · Turn the knob to zoom in or out of a screen. - · Hold a numbered key to create a shortcut to a screen. - Select HOME from any screen to open to the home screen. - · Select MENU to open additional settings about that screen. - · Select BACK when finished with a menu, if necessary. - Press (b) to open additional options, such as adjusting the backlight. - Press (), and select Power > Turn Off System, or hold () until the Turn Off System bar fills to turn off the chartplotter, when available. - Press (), and select Power > Sleep Station to set the chartplotter to standby mode, when available.
-To exit standby mode, select (). - If arrows indicate not all options are visible, press the indicated arrow key to view the additional options. - On some menu buttons, select the button 1 to enable the option.
+This can be helpful when the brightness is so low you cannot see the screen. - · Select Home from any screen to open to the home screen. - · Select ••• to open additional settings about that screen. - Select to quickly add a toolbar overlay to the current page. - Select X to close the menu when finished. - Press (1) to open additional options, such as adjusting the backlight. - Press (), and select Power > Turn Off System, or hold () until the Turn Off System bar fills to turn off the chartplotter, when available. - Press (), and select Power > Sleep Station to set the chartplotter to standby mode, when available.
+To exit standby mode, select (). - Depending on the features of your chartplotter, not all feature buttons are visible are on the home screen.
+Swipe right or left to view the additional feature buttons. - On some menu buttons, select the button 1 to enable the option.